 As a writer, when you ignore the use of the first person in academic essays, you may create confusing and passive sentences.
 Using the first person is sometimes critical in making your essay clearer.

-For example, when you are writing an essay about word processing automation, you want to elaborate on the point that you are employing Microsoft word to write your paper.
-If you try to ignore first-person pronouns, the sentences might read, “Right now, this paper is being written in Microsoft Word."
+For example, when writing an essay about word processing automation, you want to elaborate on the point that you are employing Microsoft Word to write your paper.
+If you try to ignore first-person pronouns, the sentences might read, "Right now, this paper is being written in Microsoft Word."

 Even though this statement is correct, it is passive in nature- the subject is acted upon, and there is no action in the sentence.
 However, the sentence "Right now, I am writing this paper in Microsoft Word "sounds better to many people.

 When you analyze the two sentences, you will find that the second sentence is clearer, and this is due to the application of the first-person pronouns.
 Generally, the use of the first person is vital in improving the clarity of the sentence.

 Argumentative essays sometimes provide you with an opportunity to define your opinion concerning the topic.
 This dimension is critical in informing your audience about your stand.
 Therefore, it is sometimes vital to put your personal opinion in the essay.